Waste Factor: A New Metric for Evaluating Power Efficiency in any Cascade

 • When put to the test, the research showed that operating at 142 GHz is more energy-efficient than at 28 GHz, especially as the number of actual User Equipment (UE) and Base Stations (BS) in a network increased.

-Universal Applications of Waste Factor
+Universal applications of Waste Factor:

 • W offers a potential framework for assessing AI/ML algorithms implemented within cascaded communication networks.
 Through simulation, our research provides insights into potential optimization strategies for enhancing network architecture.